-The meeting was attended by all the technical officers of the Regional Office besides the representatives of the donor organisations, e.g. the Swedish Cooperative Centre (SCC), the Canadian Cooperative Association (CCA), the Japanese Consumers Cooperative Union (JCCU), the Ministry of Local Government and Cooperatives New South Wales. in Australia, and the International Cooperative and Mutual Insurance Federation (ICMIF).
+The meeting was attended by all the technical officers of the Regional Office besides the representatives of the donor organisations, e.g. the Swedish Cooperative Centre (SCC), the Canadian Cooperative sociation (CCA), the Japanese Consumers Cooperative Union (JCCU), the Ministry of Local Government and Cooperatives South New Wales.
+Australia, and the International Cooperative and Mutual Insurance Federation (ICMIF).
 The ICA Geneva was represented by its Deputy-Director General who also discussed administrative matters with the Regional Director.